About Jacques Semmelman

 Jacques works with clients through all phases of civil and criminal litigation and arbitration, as well as in the defense of government investigations and enforcement proceedings.
 He is an accomplished trial lawyer, having served as lead counsel in more than 25 jury and bench trials and arbitral hearings, and is a skilled appellate advocate, having argued 16 appeals.

 Jacques's practice is wide-ranging and includes significant matters involving antitrust, product liability, contracts, fraud, breach of fiduciary duty, derivative and class action litigation, commodities, securities, commercial and governmental bribery, trademark, patent, computer hacking, money laundering, and international extradition.
 He has considerable expertise in US anti-corruption laws, as well as in US sanctions and export controls laws.
-He regularly advises clients on Foreign Corrupt Practices Act (FCPA) compliance, and on regulations issued by the US Department of the Treasury (OFAC) and the US Department of Commerce (BIS).
+He regularly advises clients on Foreign Corrupt Practices Act (FCPA) compliance, and on regulations issued by the US Department of the Treasury (OFAC).
 Jacques also conducts internal investigations involving suspected violations of OFAC sanctions, the FCPA and other anti-bribery laws, and anti-money laundering laws.

 Jacques has particular experience handling the multifaceted needs of pharmaceutical clients.
 He provides counsel on matters related to Hatch-Waxman litigation, other patent-related litigation, and contractual disputes involving the development, licensing and marketing of pharmaceutical products.
 Clients also call on Jacques for his extensive experience with the metals industry, including in antitrust matters as well as in commercial litigation and arbitration.